aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.dom/document/createattribute/_index.md

 ---
 title: Document.CreateAttribute
 second_title: Aspose.SVG for .NET API Reference
 description: Document CreateAttribute method.
-Creates an Attr of the given name
+This method creates a new attribute node and returns it.
+The object created is a node implementing the Attr class.
+The DOM does not enforce what sort of attributes can be added to a particular element in this manner
 type: docs
 weight: 790
 url: /net/aspose.svg.dom/document/createattribute/
 ---
 ## Document.CreateAttribute method

-Creates an Attr of the given name.
+This method creates a new attribute node, and returns it.
+The object created is a node implementing the [`Attr`](../../attr/) class.
+The DOM does not enforce what sort of attributes can be added to a particular element in this manner.

 ```csharp
 public Attr CreateAttribute(string localName)